tanaydesai-dev/ai-job-expert/README.md

 Gemini API calls happen server-side (API routes / Server Actions) so the API key is never exposed to the browser.

-**Why Gemini:** chosen over Claude for cost — Google AI Studio issues free API keys (rate-limited, but sufficient for a project at this scale).
-If usage ever needs a paid tier, the provider is isolated to `lib/gemini/` and the two API routes, so swapping is a contained change.

 ## Stack

 **Frontend**